-We now give examples.
-For now we will just state the examples of cloning systems, though we give some details in Example~\ref{ex:ssgs} since it was not in \cite{witzel16}.
-In Section~\ref{sec:groups}, we discuss Thompson-like groups that arise from cloning systems, and in particular we will refer back to these examples to discuss the groups in these cases.
+We now give some examples of cloning systems.
+The examples in this section were all given in \cite{witzel17}.
+In Section~\ref{sec:groups}, we will discuss Thompson-like groups that arise from cloning systems, and in particular we will refer back to these examples to discuss the groups in these cases.

 \begin{example}[Direct powers] These examples were also observed by Slobodan Tanusevski, and appear in his PhD thesis \cite{tanusevski14}.
 In discussions with him, we discovered that his construction was an example of a cloning system, albeit in very different language.
 We state the example here in our language.